Observational constraints on complex quintessence with attractive self-interaction: Dark Energy Solution in the fast oscillation regime

 By a similar approach, the scalar pressure from (\ref{eq:paraintegrar}) can take the approximate form

 Solving (\ref{eq:energiared}) for $\abs{\Phi}^2$, we obtain two possible branches that correspond to solutions of the Einstein-Klein-Gordon system in the fast oscillation approximation

-Notice that this is a different result in comparison to the repulsive self-interaction case \cite{Li:2013nal}, where there was only one branch of the solution.
-Furthermore, in \cite{Suarez:2016eez} was showed that, when we take the negative sign, the scalar field undergoes to a matter-like phase (and even to an inflation epoch).
+Notice that this is a different result in comparison to the repulsive self-interaction case \citep{Li:2013nal}, where there is an unique branch in the solution since only the $(+)$ sign of the square root is possible.
+Furthermore, in \citet{Suarez:2016eez} was shown that for the attractive self-interaction case (\ref{eq:phi2}) and when we take the negative sign, the scalar field undergoes a matter-like phase (and even an inflation epoch).
 While for the positive branch, the solution behaves as dark energy.
 From this point forward we will take the positive sign, to focus on that particular branch.

 Therefore, by using (\ref{eq:phi2}) in (\ref{eq:Pmaschica}) we obtain

 Physical solutions of this latter equation correspond to those values of $\epsilon$ smaller than a certain $\epsilon_i$:

 From the two latter expressions, notice that $P(\epsilon_i)=-\frac{m^3c^4}{72\pi A_s \hbar^2}$, implies that $w_i=\frac{P(\epsilon_i)}{\epsilon_i}=-1/3$.